lulu910504/IoT-sensor-system/README.md

 - Sensors are integrated via I2C and serial communication
 - Power consumption is reduced using MOSFET-based control
 - Environmental data is logged and used for further analysis
+-
+## Circuit Design
+- Power control implemented using IRLZ34N MOSFET for switching sensor modules
+- Reverse current protection using IN5819 Schottky diode
+- Designed for low power consumption and stable operation

 ## Sensor Device

 The sensing device is designed and assembled as a portable unit.